Breast pain (mastalgia) is a common symptom that affects up to two-thirds of women in the UK, mostly between the ages of 30 and 50.

 Most cases of breast pain get better without treatment.
 Almost a third of women with cyclical breast pain find their condition gets better in around three menstrual cycles.
 However, for many, cyclical breast pain will return in the future.

 Many women find they can live with their breast pain once they feel reassured that it's not caused by breast cancer.

 The pain can usually be dealt with by over-the-counter painkillers and gels, such as paracetamol or ibuprofen.
 Speak to your pharmacist for advice.

-Read more about diagnosing cyclical breast pain and treating cyclical breast pain.
+Read more about treating cyclical breast pain.